Thank you to all those who generously support our fundraising activities.

 Contact:

-At MGS, we believe education is about more than just exam results.
-Nonetheless, these achievements open doors for our students and stand as a testament to the dedication and hard work of both students and staff in our community.
+We believe MGS is about much more than exam results.
+Yet these achievements open doors for our students and reflect the dedication and hard work of everyone in our school community.

-• Click here to read our full results table for 2024.
+• Click here to read our full GCSE results table for 2025.

 GCSE Results Archive:

-• Click here to read our full results table for 2024.
+• Click here to read our full A Level results table for 2025.

 A Level Results Archive:

-• Click here to read our full destinations table for 2024.
+• Click here to read our full destination table for 2025.

 Student Destinations Archive: